-A majority of the Directors are independent under the standards of the NYSE, as determined by the Board.
-The members of the Audit Committee and the Compensation Committee satisfy the additional independence requirements applicable to audit committee and compensation committee members, respectively, imposed under NYSE listing standards and the rules and regulations of the SEC.
+A majority of the Directors must be independent under the standards of the Nasdaq, as determined by the Board.
+The members of the Audit Committee and the Compensation Committee must satisfy the additional independence requirements applicable to audit committee and compensation committee members, respectively, imposed under Nasdaq listing standards and the rules and regulations of the SEC.